A Round-Up on HEARTH Community Art Space in 2020

 opportunities to bring them to life.” - Roshni Bhatia

 Yoko: I am currently serving a few local charity organisations and educational institutions as an artist, art educator and art therapist.
 I mainly focus on people with special needs, chronic illnesses, physical challenges, as well as women and children.
 We used HEARTH to run our exhibition, which showcases our online archives and collection of self-portraits from an initiative of ours that promotes self-awareness and mental wellbeing, while using art as a form of expression.
-Personally, I think the pandemic created effects on two spectrums: works were suspended or cancelled, leading to a state of unknown and causing a sense of disorientation, loss and anxiety.
-On the other hand, it created opportunities to explore new platforms, such as new ways of working such as virtual art teaching, online art therapy sessions or tele-consultations.
-Spaces like HEARTH are very much appreciated as it provides artists and art practitioners a “breathing” space to try out new initiatives and explore new opportunities during this challenging time, especially for those who were already had unstable sources of income before the pandemic started.
+Personally, I think the pandemic created effects across two spectrums: shows were suspended or cancelled, which led to a state of unknown and caused a sense of disorientation, loss and anxiety.
+On the other hand, this created opportunities to explore new platforms and new ways of working such as virtual art teaching, online art therapy sessions or tele-consultations.
+Spaces like HEARTH are also very much appreciated as it provides artists and art practitioners a “breathing” space to explore new initiatives during this challenging time, especially for those whose income sources were already unstable before the pandemic started.
 Moving forward, I am hoping for the recovery of our economy and society, so that we can move on with more open hearts, compassion and flexibility.
 FoundSpace will continue to reach out to bring the therapeutic benefits of the arts to communities, locally and globally, while creatively seeking sustainable resources to support our vision.

 Roshni: I am currently an art therapist in private practice, and mostly work with children and adolescents with traumatic backgrounds.
 I am also an art educator, while continuing to build my multi-disciplinary art practice.
 In my personal art practice, I noticed a change in the mediums and methods I am inclined to during the pandemic.
 I usually work more intuitively with drawing and digital mediums, but I have been more drawn towards working with clay and creating forms.
 This is probably because it gives me a sense of direction and control, which we are currently lacking in the world.
 Such shared spaces are very empowering because as artists we often have several ideas but fewer opportunities to bring these to life.
 I want to continue to grow our work at FoundSpace in Singapore and India, by bringing therapeutic practices into wider communities, and spread awareness of the benefits of the arts for wellbeing.